-The project is located at the Port of Oakland on the eastern side of the San Francisco Bay in the counties of Alameda and San Francisco, California.
+The project is located at the Port of Oakland on the eastern side of San Francisco Bay in Alameda and San Francisco counties, California.
 This study includes the Entrance Channel - Oakland Bar, the Outer Harbor Channel and its Outer Harbor Turning Basin, and the Inner Harbor Channel and its Inner Harbor Turning Basin.
 The NFS will acquire the minimum interests in Real Estate to support the construction and subsequent operation and maintenance of the future USACE project.